Ptorresr/oracle-kubernetes/draft/Lab2 - Accessing a Cluster Using Kubectl.md

    $
    ```

-##Accessing a Cluster using your own host
+##Accessing a Cluster using a Bastion Host

-In the lab1, we choose private network to deploy the kubernetes cluster, so you can not access the worker nodes directly.
+In the lab1, we choose private network when deploy the kubernetes cluster, so you can not access the worker nodes directly.
 In the following steps, we will create a bastion host to use to manage the cluster and access the worker notes.

 ### Step1.
 Provisioning a Compute Instance in the public subnet